TIBCOSoftware/snappydata/docs/programming_guide/stream_processing_using_sql.md

 # Stream Processing using SQL
-SnappyData’s streaming functionality builds on top of Spark Streaming and primarily is aimed at making it simpler to build streaming applications and integration with the built-in store.
+TIBCO ComputeDB’s streaming functionality builds on top of Spark Streaming and primarily is aimed at making it simpler to build streaming applications and integration with the built-in store.
 Here is a brief overview of [Spark streaming](http://spark.apache.org/docs/latest/streaming-programming-guide.html) from the Spark Streaming guide.